SAP/ui5-uiveri5/docs/config/authentication.md

 * userFieldSelector - the CSS selctor for the user input field
 * passFieldSelector  - the CSS selector for the password input field
 * logonButtonSelector - the CSS selector for the submit button
+* idpSelector - the CSS selector for the link to log in with a different ID provider
 * frameSelector - if provided, the inoput fields are searched in this iFrame
 * redirectUrl - if provided, it overides the basicUrl that is used to synchronize on page redirect that the identitty provider initiates after successfull authentication.
 Request arguments and fragment are removed when matching, RegExp is supported.